A Self-Supervised Framework for Space Object Behaviour Characterisation: Abstract

 \section{Abstract}

 Foundation Models, which leverage large neural networks pre-trained on unlabelled data before fine-tuning for specific tasks, are increasingly being applied to specialised domains.
-Recent examples include ClimaX for climate and Clay for satellite Earth observation, but a Foundation Model for Space Object Behavioural Analysis has not yet been developed.
+Recent examples include ClimaX for climate and Clay for satellite Earth observation, but a Foundation Model for Space Object Behavioural Analysis (SOBA) has not yet been developed.
 As orbital populations grow, automated methods for characterising space object behaviour are crucial for space safety.
-Here, we present a Space Safety and Sustainability Foundation Model focusing on space object behavioural analysis using light curves.
-To build our Foundation Model, we implemented a Perceiver-Variational Autoencoder (VAE) architecture, pre-trained with self-supervised reconstruction and masked reconstruction on 227,000 light curves from the MMT-9 observatory.
+Here, we present a self-supervised framework for SOBA, representing a first step towards a Foundation Model for Space Object Behavioural Analysis.
+The backbone of this framework is a Perceiver-Variational Autoencoder (VAE) architecture, pre-trained with self-supervised reconstruction and masked reconstruction on \textasciitilde 227,000 light curves from the MMT-9 observatory.
 The VAE enables anomaly detection, space object motion prediction, and generation of synthetic light curves.
 We fine-tuned the model for anomaly detection \& motion prediction using two independent light curve simulators (CASSANDRA and GRIAL respectively), using CAD models of boxwing, Sentinel-3, SMOS, and Starlink platforms.
-Our pre-trained model achieved a reconstruction mean squared error of 0.009, identifying potentially anomalous light curves through reconstruction difficulty.
-After fine-tuning, the model scored 88\% and 82\% accuracy, with 0.90 and 0.95 ROC AUC scores respectively in both anomaly detection and motion mode prediction (e.g., sun-pointing, spin, tumbling etc.).
+Our pre-trained model achieved a reconstruction mean squared error of 0.0012, identifying potentially anomalous light curves through reconstruction difficulty.
+After fine-tuning, the model scored 85\% accuracy (0.92 ROC AUC) on anomaly detection and 82\% accuracy (0.95 ROC AUC) on motion mode prediction (e.g., sun-pointing, spin, tumbling).
 Analysis of high-confidence anomaly predictions on real data revealed distinct patterns including characteristic object profiles and satellite glinting.
-The motion mode prediction model successfully differentiated between various movement behaviours such as sun-pointing, spin, and tumbling.
+The motion prediction model successfully differentiated between various movement behaviours such as sun-pointing, spin, and tumbling.
 Our work demonstrates how self-supervised learning can simultaneously enable anomaly detection, motion prediction, and synthetic data generation from rich representations learned in pre-training.
 More broadly, our work supports space safety and sustainability through automated monitoring and simulation capabilities.